 - A medical professional who can confirm the full extent of your injury, any permanent impairments and any functional disability, restrictions and limitations

 - An accident reconstruction specialist who can explain how your accident happened and how it harmed you

 - A mental health expert who can attest to how your injuries affect your emotional well-being

 - An economist who could weigh in about the past and future income loss you face

-Assign a Value on Your Pain and Suffering Damages
+Assign a Value to Your Pain and Suffering Damages

 Placing a dollar value on pain and suffering damages can be difficult.
-These losses fall under the category of non-pecuniary damages, which means invoices, receipts, and billing statements do not determine their values.
+These losses fall under the category of non-pecuniary loss, which means invoices, receipts, and billing statements do not determine their values.

 Examples of recoverable non-pecuniary damages include:

 Negotiate With an Insurance Company on Your Behalf